 Austin’s unique visual charms, thanks in no small part to creative sign artists like Sanders and Skagen, made it imperative for me to get here as quick as I could.
 And upon arriving for good just a few months later, to spend the next nine years documenting a Vanishing Austin, as I rejoiced in the occasional win—like this iconic Austin mural. ♣

-BUY THIS PRINT: Choose from 99+ Vanishing Austin prints and a poster by Jann Alexander, starting at $25.
+BUY PRINTS: Choose from 99+ Vanishing Austin prints and a poster by Jann Alexander

 - How the Vanishing Austin project began

 - The 99+ photographs in the Vanishing Austin series

 - More articles in Vanishing Austin blog series